dankamongmen/notcurses/USAGE.md

   // the environment variable TERM is used.
 Failure to open the terminal
   // definition will result in failure to initialize Notcurses. const char* termtype;
-  // If non-NULL, notcurses_render() will write each rendered frame to this
-  // FILE* in addition to outfp.
-This is used primarily for debugging.
-  FILE* renderfp;
   // Progressively higher log levels result in more logging to stderr.
 By
   // default, nothing is printed to stderr once fullscreen service begins. ncloglevel_e loglevel;